American Journal of Preventive Medicine

 Introduction

-According to (inter)national guidelines, persistent lifestyle changes are necessary for preventing and managing obesity.4, 5 Studies on lifestyle interventions have shown a decrease in the risk of type 2 diabetes6, 7, 8 and hypertension.9 Positive changes in lifestyle may improve health status even without losing weight.10 There is no clear consensus on the most (cost) effective way to implement lifestyle interventions, but attention to both nutrition and physical activity, applying components from behavioral therapy, and continuity and intensity are important aspects.11, 12
+There is no clear consensus on the most (cost) effective way to implement lifestyle interventions, but attention to both nutrition and physical activity, applying components from behavioral therapy, and continuity and intensity are important aspects.

 In the Netherlands, general practitioners (GPs) are often responsible for the treatment of hypertension and dyslipidemia, and according to their guidelines this treatment includes lifestyle advice.
-However, lack of time and knowledge to achieve behavioral changes and insufficient continuity of care impede this approach by GPs.13 Specially trained nurse practitioners (NPs) are probably better equipped for lifestyle counseling than GPs and can avoid these barriers.14
+However, lack of time and knowledge to achieve behavioral changes and insufficient continuity of care impede this approach by GPs.

-Previous lifestyle interventions showed clinically relevant reductions in body weight after 1 year.6 However, weight regain after initial success is a commonly acknowledged problem.
+However, weight regain after initial success is a commonly acknowledged problem.
 Most of these studies were performed in obese populations.
 Further, many studies included small and mainly female samples and were hampered by large dropout rates.
-According to the WHO, additional high-quality trials are needed to widen our insight into the sustained effectiveness of lifestyle counseling on body weight.3
+According to the WHO, additional high-quality trials are needed to widen our insight into the sustained effectiveness of lifestyle counseling on body weight.

 To investigate the long-term effects of lifestyle counseling by NPs, and its potential contribution in counteracting the rising trend of overweight and obesity, the Groningen Overweight and Lifestyle (GOAL) study was started in 2006.
 This RCT included more than 400 overweight or obese patients at relatively low risk for cardiovascular diseases.
 An early focus on preventing (progression of) overweight and comorbidities rather than on weight loss may be more successful in the long term.
 A 3-year follow-up for GOAL is foreseen.